python/mypy/docs/source/getting_started.rst

 Note that this is all still valid Python 3 code!
 The function annotation syntax shown above was added to Python `as a part of Python 3.0 <pep3107_>`_.

-If you are trying to type-check Python 2 code, you can add type hints using a comment-based syntax instead of the Python 3 annotation syntax.
+If you are trying to type check Python 2 code, you can add type hints using a comment-based syntax instead of the Python 3 annotation syntax.
 See our section on :ref:`typing Python 2 code <python2>` for more details.